kbhuvana2005/Data_Processing/README.md

-**📊DATA PROCESSING CHALLENGE**

-This project is done for the Data Processing Challenge, which includes four main tasks:

-1.Data Preprocessing

-2.Real-Time Data Streaming

-3.Incremental Data Processing (CDC)

-4.In-Memory Data Processing
+📊**Data Processing Techniques**

+📘 Overview

+This project was developed as part of the Data Processing Challenge.
+It demonstrates various techniques and frameworks for handling large-scale and real-time data efficiently.

+The project is divided into four main tasks, each focusing on a different data processing approach using Apache Spark, Apache Kafka, and Python.

 **Tools and Technologies:**